bakame-php/http-structured-fields/docs/06-validation.md

 // The field `1`; `12.8;date=@1730894400;longitude=6.418;latitude=3.389` failed.
 ```

-The template string can return the incoming data if needed for loging.
+The template string can return the incoming data if needed for logging.
 It supports the
 following variables:

 - `{index}` the member index
 - `{value}` the member value in its serialized version
 - `{key}` the member key (only available with `Dictionary` and `Parameters`)

-Now that we know how to discriminate between an `InnerList` and a `Item` we may want to validate
+Now that we know how to discriminate between an `InnerList` and a `Item` we want to validate
 the `Item` entry.

 ### Validating the Item value

 To validate the expected value of an `Item` you need to provide a callback to the `Item::value` method.
 The callback behave exactly how the callback from the container was described.
 The only difference
-is that the expected value of the callback is one of the eight value type.
+is that the expected value of the callback is one of the eight value types.

 Our field definition states: